 The clearing of native vegetation is defined as development under the Planning and Development Act (2005).
 Clearing of native vegetation without Development Approval is an offence under the Act.

 Instances of native vegetation clearing that are believed to be occurring without the relevant permit or other approval can be reported to the City's Environmental Management team on 9397 3000.
-Reports can also be forwarded to the Department of Environment Regulation by following the related link below, or on 6467 5020.
+Reports can also be forwarded to the Department of Environment Regulation, or on 6467 5020.

 To assist in investigating your complaint, the following information should be noted: